ME.md: robots.txt for human consciousness

 2. Context windows are getting longer, but not infinite.
 You can paste a novel into Claude.
 But you're not going to re-paste your personal context every session.
 You need it automated.
 You need a URL.

 3. Identity is scattered.
 Your preferences live in your head, in random system prompts, in notes apps.
 ME.md is the single source of truth.
+Agent Souls are the single source of truth for each agent.

 What's on Loooom